kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

     // This field is required and immutable.
     // +required
     // +k8s:immutable
 	// NOTE: the EvictionTarget type will be duplicated into EvictionRequestTarget in the actual implementation Target EvictionTarget `json:"target" protobuf:"bytes,1,opt,name=target"`

-    // requesterName allows you to identify the entity, that requested the eviction of the target.
+    // requester allows you to identify the entity, that requested the eviction of the target.
     //
-    // It must be a valid domain-prefixed path (such as "acme.io/foo").
+    // It must be a valid domain-prefixed key (such as "acme.io/foo").
     // Domain names *.k8s.io and *.kubernetes.io are reserved.
     // This field is required and immutable.
     // +required
     // +k8s:required
     // +k8s:immutable
-    RequesterName string `json:"requesterName" protobuf:"bytes,2,opt,name=requesterName"`
+    // +k8s:format=k8s-prefixed-label-key
+    // +k8s:customValidation
+    Requester string `json:"requester" protobuf:"bytes,2,opt,name=requester"`

     // intent specifies the action that should be taken for the specified target.
     //